[Updated September 2020]

 There are plenty of surf shops and surfing centres along the Muizenberg beach strip.
 Gary’s Surf School offers surf classes for young and old, which includes your board and wetsuit.
 If you already have the basics down then rent a board and wetsuit for less than 200 bucks and take to the waves.
 After a bracing ocean session head to any of the beachfront cafes for a well-deserved breakfast!

-Cucina Labia for glamour and morning tea in an Italian Villa
+Cucina Labia for glamour and high tea

 Explore the historical stairs in sleepy seaside Simon’s Town

 Simon’s Town is home to the South African Naval Museum, the much-loved statue of the hound “Just Nuisance”, second-hand book shops and lots of restaurants for a spot of lunch.
 You can also get a bit of fresh air on a ramble in the mountains behind Simon’s Town.